 Russellville in Pope County, Arkansas — The American South (West South Central)

 Location.
-35° Touch for map.
+35° 15.147′ N, 93° 9.997′ W. Marker is in Russellville, Arkansas, in Pope County.
+Marker can be reached from Lock and Dam Road (Highway 7) just west of Sheppard Drive.
+Located at the Arkansas River Visitor Center.
+Touch for map.
 Marker is at or near this postal address: 1469 Lock and Dam Rd, Russellville AR 72802, United States of America.
 Touch for directions.

 More.
-Search the internet for Military Road Marker Stone.
+Search the internet for Exploring the Arkansas.

 Credits.
 This page was last revised on October 31, 2019.
 This page originally submitted on October 31, 2019.
 This page has been viewed 45 times since then and 5 times this year.
 Photos: 1, 2. submitted on October 31, 2019.